codepath/android_guides/Accessing-the-Camera-and-Stored-Media.md

 See [this guide](http://stackoverflow.com/a/12933632/313399) for the source for this answer.
 Be aware that on certain devices even the EXIF data isn't set properly, in which case you should [checkout this workaround](http://stackoverflow.com/a/8864367/313399) for a fix.

+### Applying Filters to Images

+For applying filters to your captured images, check out the following libraries:

+ * [CameraFilter](https://github.com/nekocode/CameraFilter) - Realtime camera filters.
+Process frames by OpenGL shaders.
+ * [photofilter](https://github.com/mukeshsolanki/photofilter) - Apply filters to images after they are captured.

 ### Building a Custom Camera

 Instead of using the capture intent to capture photos "the easy way", a custom camera can be used within your app directly leveraging the [Camera2 API](https://developer.android.com/reference/android/hardware/camera2/package-summary.html).
 This custom camera is much more complicated to implement but [sample code can be found here](https://github.com/googlesamples/android-Camera2Basic) and this [CameraView](https://github.com/google/cameraview?files=1) from Google aims to help Android developers easily integrate Camera features.
 There is also a  [Google video overview of Camera2](https://www.youtube.com/watch?v=Xtp3tH27OFs) which explains how `Camera2` works.